 The Giving Garden

-On your own and you’d like to help out someone or an organization that you know – Our Giving Garden is accessible during the farm’s open hours.
+On your own and you'd like to help out someone or an organization that you know - Our Giving Garden is accessible to you during our farm's open hours.
 Special arrangements can be made for other access times.

 Labour to plant, cultivate, grow and harvest – generously donated by you

 Families, individuals, groups, corporations –